Esri/arcgis-maps-sdk-java-samples/display-information/add-graphics-with-symbols/README.md

 #Add Graphics with Symbols#
-This sample demonstrates how to display a Graphic using a SimpleMarkerSymbol, SimpleLineSymbol, SimepleFillSymbol, and a TextSymbol.
+Demonstrates how to display a Graphic using a SimpleMarkerSymbol, SimpleLineSymbol, SimepleFillSymbol, and a TextSymbol.

 ![](AddGraphicsWithSymbols.png)